Take the Easy Path to Forex Trading

 3. Be mindful of the psychological and emotional differences between simulated and live trading.
 It may not be evident at first, but if you start entering and exiting trades without adhering to the rules of your tested strategy and risk management process then take a step back.

-4. Ensure all forex trading strategies tested in a simulated environment are adaptable, with room for adjustment and not overfitted before you start trading live.
+4. Ensure all Forex trading strategies tested in a simulated environment are adaptable, with room for adjustment and not overfitted before you start trading live.

 Conclusion

-We hope that this article has convinced you of the merits of simulated forex trading before moving into a live trading environment.
+We hope that this article has convinced you of the merits of simulated Forex trading before moving into a live trading environment.

-It is all too easy, especially for newcomers, in a desire to start making money quickly, not to build a reliable forex trading system.
+It is all too easy, especially for newcomers, in a desire to start making money quickly, not to build a reliable Forex trading system.
 Simulated trading is your safeguard to jumping the gun.
 If you combine it with backtesting you will be well placed for a chance at success.

 Related Resources